 The New Works Lab also encompasses a range of the Literary Department’s ongoing activities that allow them to discover and support new American writers.
 Playwrights Horizons is one of the only leading American theaters with an open submission policy, accepting scripts from any playwright — regardless of whether they’re known to us or have been produced on our stages before.
 Our staff reviews nearly 1,000 submissions each season (and every submission receives a written response); awards three to five new play commissions each season; and attends readings and productions of new work in New York and throughout the country.

 SuperLab is a unique new play development collaboration between Playwrights Horizons and downtown new play powerhouse Clubbed Thumb.
 In 2010, noticing a significant overlap in the writers supported by both theaters, Playwrights Horizons Director of New Play Development Adam Greenfield and Clubbed Thumb Producing Artistic Director Maria Striar conceived of a co-curated series of play laboratories to support the creation of bold, risk-taking new works by living American playwrights and bridge the perceived gap between New York’s “uptown” and “downtown” theater sensibilities, methodologies and artist rosters, expanding the range of experience and opportunity for all.
 Initially supported by funds granted to Clubbed Thumb by Metlife/Theatre Communications Group’s A-ha!
-Program, created to foster creative thinking and action among its member theaters, SuperLab has since become a regular part of both theater’s new play development programs, with between 4 and 6 week-long, process-driven play labs each season.
+Program, created to foster creative thinking and action among its member theaters, SuperLab has since become a regular part of both theater’s new play development programs, with between four and six week-long, process-driven play labs each season.
 SuperLab readings are noted in the readings lists below.